harskish/fluctus/BUILDING.md

     ```
 - Run (in project root):
     ```
-    ./fluctus
+    ./build/fluctus
     ```
-- Alternatively, JetBrains CLion can compile the project directly using CMakeLists.txt
+- Alternatively, JetBrains CLion can compile the project directly using CMakeLists.txt (working directory has to be changed in IDE settings)